 'Documenting Trauma: Comics and the Politics of Memory’

-A Symposium from the TORCH Network, ‘Comics and Graphic Novels: The Politics of Form’
+A Symposium hosted by the TORCH Network, ‘Comics and Graphic Novels: The Politics of Form’

-The day-long symposium, ‘Documenting Trauma: Comics and the Politics of Memory’, hosted at The Oxford Research Centre in the Humanities (TORCH), University of Oxford, on Thursday 22nd June 2017, aimed to explore several key questions: why have so many comics and other graphic narratives, the production and publication of which has exploded in recent years, been framed as memoirs or non-fictional documentaries of traumatic events?
+Beginning with a talk from comics artist Nicola Streeten, and concluding with a keynote from Professor Hillary Chute, this symposium will seek to address the following questions: why have so many comics and other graphic narratives, the production and publication of which has exploded in recent years, been framed as memoirs or non-fictional documentaries of traumatic events?
 Is there a relationship between the comics form, as distinct from film and written narrative through its inclusion of multiple visual panels, and the remembrance and recovery of trauma?
 How do the interpretive demands made by these disjointed formal attributes impinge on readers of comics and shape their relationship to historical traumatic events?
 To this end, we welcome abstracts of between 250 to 350 words for papers concerned with, though not limited to, the following themes: